ycpcs/fys100-fall2016/labs/lab02.md

 Now, it's time to apply the same technique to your sketch!
 (I.e., the one you started in [Lab 1](lab01.html) and are working on as part of [Assignment 2](../assign/assign02.html).)

 Find a figure in your sketch that you would like to repeat.
-If you have not done so already, use Processing drawing functions to draw one copy of the figure in a fixed location.
+If you have not done so already, use Processing drawing functions (i.e., `ellipse`, `rect`, etc.) to draw one copy of the figure in a fixed location.

 Next, change the code to draw the figure so that all of the drawing operations are done relative to a reference point.
 Introduce variables to store the x- and y-coordinates of the reference point (just like with did with the smiley face above.)
 Make sure the program still works as before.